dpeana/bennet/README.md

 - Double-click a row or use the context menu to open the PDF or show it in your file manager.

 ## Building a Windows executable

-Within bin/dist you can find Bennet.exe.
-If you are running 64-bit Windows, it might work.
-Otherwise, you can run the Python or build the executable yourself with the instructions provided below.

 You can build a standalone `.exe` using PyInstaller: